Chapter 11. Syntactic Extension

 libraries: (chezscheme)

 A define-property form attaches a property to an existing identifier binding without disturbing the existing meaning of the identifier in the scope of that binding.
-It can be used by one macro to record information about a binding for use by another macro.
+It is typically used by one macro to record information about a binding for use by another macro.
 Both id and key must be identifiers.
 The expression expr is evaluated when the define-property form is expanded, and a new property associating key with the value of expr is attached to the existing binding of id, which must have a visible local or top-level binding.

 define-property is a definition and can appear anywhere other definitions can appear.
 The scope of a property introduced by define-property is the entire body in which the define-property form appears or global if it appears at top level, except where it is replaced by a property for the same id and key or where the binding to which it is attached is shadowed.
 Any number of properties can be attached to the same binding with different keys.
-Attaching a new property with the same name as an property already attached to a binding replaces the existing property with the new property.
+Attaching a new property with the same name as an property already attached to a binding shadows the existing property with the new property.

 The following example defines a macro, get-info, that retrieves the info property of a binding, defines the variable x, attaches an info property to the binding of x, retrieves the property via get-info, references x to show that its normal binding is still intact, and uses get-info again within the scope of a different binding of x to show that the properties are shadowed as well as the outer binding of x.